 2011 Toyota FJ Cruiser Recalls

-Gulf States Toyota is recalling 1489 vehicles because the tire pressure monitoring system may not have been properly calibrated.
-As a result, the low tire warning light may not illuminate if one or more tires becomes underinflated.
-Driving on underinflated tires increases the risk of tire failure, which increases the risk of a crash.
-Dealers will recalibrate the tire pressure monitoring system to correct this concern.
-This recall is expected to begin during April of 2011.
+Gulf States Toyota is recalling 1489 vehicles because the low tire warning light may not illuminate if tire pressure becomes low on one or more tires.
+Driving on underinflated tires increases the risk of tire failure and a crash.

 Due to a calibration error, the low tire warning light may not illuminate if the tire pressure is not within specification.
 Improperly inflated tires may fail while driving, increasing the risk of a crash.